Dogs and Theives: Stephane Ouaja’s TCRno3

 The hardest part for me was after crossing the Turkish border.
-Every difficulty I had encountered before were to be met at once.
+All the difficulties I had encountered before were to be met at once.
 Wind, elevation, dogs, heat, no breaks, the dogs chase you all night and day.
-With my fixed gear bike, I had to do huge uphill sprint so many times that my knees became painful and my thighs felt worse.
+With my fixed gear bike, I had to do huge uphill sprints so many times that my knees became painful and my thighs felt worse.
 It was like someone tried to stick a knife in them.

 It was so intense and at 20km before the finish line on the last uphill, I was thinking ‘if a dog were to try and attack me now, I have no more power to escape’.
 I didn’t even know if I had enough strength to fight back.
 I felt like nothing more than a dead body on a bike until I reached the city.

-What recommendations would you give to anybody thinking of entering the TCR 2016 or any other ultra distance events?
+What recommendations would you give to anybody thinking of entering the TCR or any other ultra-distance events?

-The TCR is not only about riding, you will need mental strength, an ability to listen to your body, react to unexpected things such as dealing with the chasing dogs!
+The TCR is not only about riding, but you will also need mental strength, an ability to listen to your body, react to unexpected things such as dealing with the chasing dogs!

 The difficulty will increase day by day.
-You must be prepared for anything, it’s a race were you will put your life in danger.
-As for training for the TCR, as a bike messenger in Paris I’m doing 80-90km per day, 4 to 7 days a week, in various weather conditions.
+You must be prepared for anything, it’s a race where you will put your life in danger.
+As for training for the TCR, as a bike messenger in Paris, I’m doing 80-90km per day, 4 to 7 days a week, in various weather conditions.
 It’s a really tough job.
 At the end of the day, I feel like I have ridden a 200km brevet.
-Before the race however, I did do some muscle training at home.
-Did 2 brevet rides only, didn’t have lot of times for these this year.
+Before the race, however, I did do some muscle training at home.
+I only did 2 brevet rides, as I didn’t have a lot of times for these this year.

 What’s next?
 TCR next year maybe?
 Any future independent adventures?

-I’m going to go for TCR 2016 at least but with new goal.
+I’m going to go for TCR 2016 at least, but with a new goal.
 If I have enough money, I would like to do some short trips on my bike in different places around the world.